-Online Learning [test]
+Online Learning [Sam’s Version/TEST/NOT LIVE]

 The Socially Engaged Design Academy (SEDA) uses a learning block model and combines online learning with face-to-face, hands-on coaching.
 Each learning block begins with a prior knowledge review before moving into studying core content on a specific topics from multiple disciplines and sources.
 Afterwards, you meet in person with an coach for active practice and real-time feedback before reflecting on what you’ve learned.

 SEDA’s learning blocks cover a variety of topics to help designers through the socially engaged design process.
 Read below to learn more about these topics and how they fit into the socially engaged design process.